elifguzey/phase-1-practice-toy-tale/README.md

 1. Access the list of toys from an API (mocked using JSON Server) and render each of them in a "card" on the page
-2. Hook up a form that enables users to add new toys.
+2. Hook up a fo`rm that enables users to add new toys.
 Create an event listener so that, when the form is submitted, the new toy is persisted to the database and a new card showing the toy is added to the DOM
 3. Create an event listener that gives users the ability to click a button to